 In the financial period from 22 March 2019 to 31 December 2019, the Issuer recognised an accounting loss of CZK 501 million caused mainly by the amount of depreciation and amortisation of the assets acquired in the CGH Acquisition, which were revalued to their fair value as well as fair value revaluation of the cross-currency swap agreements.
+This determination was only provisional as at 31 December 2019.
+The CGH Group revised comparative information as at and for the period ended 31 December 2019 presented in the financial statements and retrospectively adjusted the amounts recognised at the CGH Acquisition date in order to reflect newly obtained information.
+The restated value of the accounting loss was CZK 404 million.
 The loss incurred shall have no effect on the Issuer's ability to continue as a going concern and generation of stable cash flows is not impacted.
-For details see "Limited comparability of the CGH Group's Financial Statements and the Issuer's Financial Statement due to application of IFRS 3" in "Presentation of Financial and Other Information" and the Issuer's Financial Statements incorporated by reference into these Listing Particulars.
+For details see the Issuer's Financial Statements incorporated by reference into these Listing Particulars.